jackthomas1430/deep-learning-challenge/README.md

 5. Split the preprocessed data into features array, and a target array
 6. Use train_test_split to split the data into training and testing datasets
 7. Use a StandardScalerScale instance and scale, train, and transform the datasets

-Binning: The ASK_AMT column, which represents the amount of funding requested by the organization, was binned into discrete categories.
-The bins were created to categorize the requests from less than $1K to more than $5M.
-These bins helped categorize and simplify the range of funding requests.

-Bin Ranges:

-<1K, 1K-5K, 5K-10K, 10K-50K, 50K-100K, 100K-500K, 500K-1M, 1M-5M, >5M
-This approach was intended to help the model understand the relationship between the amount requested and the likelihood of success.

-Outlier Removal: Outliers were identified using the interquartile range (IQR) method.
-The ASK_AMT and STATUS columns exhibited outliers, which were subsequently removed to prevent their influence on the model.

 ### 2. Compile, Train and Evaluate the Model
 The initial model was developed using TensorFlow's Keras Sequential API.
 The architecture consisted of the following layers: